-Already back in 1986 in a study sponsored by 3M was found that presenters who used visuals are by 43% more effective in persuading the audience.
+Already back in 1986 in a study sponsored by 3M, it was found that presenters who used visuals are 43% more effective in persuading the audience.

 Together with an increase of available data, the importance of its visual presentation has massively enlarged.
 To meet the demand from data enthusiasts, Google developed a powerful solution for data visualisation — Google Data Studio, which allows its users to create convincing and visually appealing reports like one below.

-Broad data visualisation options — there is a wide variety of data visualisation options, which makes data analysis easier than in Google Analytics interface.
+- Broad data visualization options — there is a wide variety of data visualization options, which makes data analysis easier than in Google Analytics interface.

-Dynamic updates — the dashboards are linked to the Google Analytics (GA) data, so all data is updated automatically by pulling data from GA database.
+- Dynamic updates — the dashboards are linked to the Google Analytics (GA) data, so all data is updated automatically by pulling data from the GA database.

-Multiple sources — custom report can be built and visualised by linking different data sources and combining various dimensions and metrics.
+- Multiple sources — custom report can be built and visualized by linking different data sources and combining various dimensions and metrics.

-Easy to share access — visualised data can be shared with different parties without granting access to the specific data sources e.g. GA
+- Easy to share access — visualized data can be shared with different parties without granting access to the specific data sources e.g. GA

-If I convinced you to create your first report, follow steps described in next paragraphs.
+If I convinced you to create your first report, follow the steps described in the next paragraphs.

 At first, you might be surprised by how much information you can include in one report and what unexpected combinations of dimensions and metrics you can create.
 Doesn’t this sound amazing?
 Now imagine a report with dozens of pages, full-filled tables with small numbers, overloaded line-charts where lines are so small that you can’t see the difference between them and dual-axis charts that have no sense.
 Not so amazing anymore.
 To avoid ending up with a report like this, start with planning and find answers to questions like these:

-What is the main reason of making report?
+- What is the main reason for making the report?

-Who will read the report and what is the knowledge base of reader about the topic?
+- Who will read the report and what is the knowledge base of the reader about the topic?

-What will you do with the results of analysis?
+- What will you do with the results of the analysis?

-However, I do suggest you to check the articles and examples even if you don’t need them — you can find some interesting and creative ideas of how to visualise information e.g. how to build a shopping behaviour funnel or which colour scheme to use, or which filters to place in a header.
+However, I do suggest you to check the articles and examples even if you don’t need them — you can find some interesting and creative ideas of how to visualize information e.g. how to build a shopping behavior funnel or which color scheme to use, or which filters to place in a header.
 Inspiration never hurts, right?

-All combinations and visualisations should make sense.
+1. All combinations and visualizations should make sense.
 Despite how the magical data combination you have created looks impressive, it should give clear and true insights of what to do next.
-Otherwise, the beautiful traffic acquisition chart might be guilty on profit lost in next quarter.
+Otherwise, the beautiful traffic acquisition chart might be guilty of profit lost in next quarter.

-Remember that reports in Google Data Studio are easier to understand than spreadsheets or Google Analytics Custom reports because you can change data format from boring tables to at least tables with different colour heat maps in them.
-Think creative and change colours, sizes, fonts, add pictures.
+Remember that reports in Google Data Studio are easier to understand than spreadsheets or Google Analytics Custom reports because you can change data format from boring tables to at least tables with different color heat maps in them.
+Think creative and change colors, sizes, fonts, add pictures.

 Also, share the report with a colleague and ask him to evaluate the report.
 It will take some time until you’ll finish the report and you’ll be focused on something specific.
 Because of that, there might be details you didn’t think of e.g. data combinations.
 What’s more, a colleague will look at the report with a fresh eye and might point to combinations that do not make sense or are not necessary.

 Congratulations, the report is done!
-Hopefully the suggestions above helped you to find not only a way of how to get by 43% more persuasive but also how to find insights that will improve business you work on.
+Hopefully, the suggestions above helped you to find not only a way of how to get 43% more persuasive but also how to find insights that will improve business you work on.